Sonoran-Software/Sonoran-Store-Docs/evidence-camera/getting-started.md

 ```

 > Congrats!
-You have successfully installed Sonoran Shot Spotter.
+You have successfully installed Sonoran Evidence Camera.
 See the next section for configuration options.
 {.is-success}